ibmresilient/resilient-community-apps/fn_odbc_query/doc/Resilient fn_odbc_query User Guide.md

 database.
 The driver manager that pyodbc uses is determined when pyodbc is installed (through the setup.py script).
-Since version 3.0.8 (April 2015), pyodbc is precompiled to use the [unixODBC driver manager](http://www.unixodbc.org/).
+Since version 3.0.8 (April 2015), pyodbc is precompiled to use the [unixODBC driver manager](http://www.unixodbc.org/), which must be installed on the integration server.
 If you need to change the driver manager, you have to re-install pyodbc.

 More information on the pyodbc, driver manager and ODBC drivers is available on the {GitHub Pyodbc Wiki](https://github.com/mkleehammer/pyodbc/wiki/Drivers-and-Driver-Managers).